johndck/prompt-engineering/README.md

 When we think about prompt engineering, consider the range of capabilities offered by LLMs and contrast that with the prompt engineering techniques available.

-Look at the current range of textual LLM capabilities:
+Current range of textual LLM capabilities:

 1. Natural Language Processing (NLP): Enables AI systems to understand, interpret, and generate human language in a meaningful way.